rweigel/phys260/Enclosed_Charge/README.md

 I found it very eye-opening that these "easy" Gauss problems required so much struggle from the students.
 I always feel that I have to give them a "hard" Gauss problem, eg. nested spheres, to make the problem non-trivial.
 Clearly these cases are non-trivial for the students.
 Thanks for developing this!
 It was really worthwhile.

 ✓ In Part 7, it should be stated that $r < L/2$ (not $r<L$), so that the diameter is not larger than $L$.
 (A student caught that one!)

+# S2023

+## Comments after

+ro

+I like this activity, but students mostly did not have time to finish it.
+How far they got varied a lot, which I think is fine as long as we are not grading on completion.

+There was a lot of confusion over 3.3 that asked them to find the value of Q_enc for different values of r.
+Nearly everyone tried to make their answer somehow a function of r (by replacing L by 100r or something), rather than think about how changing r would make a difference.
+I think 3 and 4 should be replaced by a simple question like "Does Q_enc depend on the radius of the Gaussian cylinder?
+Explain why or why not."

+> Good idea.
+I had that same problem.

+Many students started doing the solid sphere instead of the shell in section 4.
+I'm not sure how to make it easier for them to see that Q_enc is either all or nothing.
+Maybe have two diagrams, one with the Gaussian surface inside the shell and one with it out?
+Generally, though, I think it's OK for them to have to go through the process of realizing that a shell is different from a solid sphere, even if it requires help from us.
+(It's also a good lesson in reading the problem carefully!)

+> At the start of class, I explained the answer to this problem and still got many questions!
+In my notes to myself for the future, I will suggest bringing in some visual aid.
+Apparently, a 2-D diagram on the board is not enough.

+Some were confused in section 4 by the instruction to plot their points as a "smooth line," because the actual plot has a jump discontinuity.
+Let's delete "smooth".

+> Agreed.
+I think I added that due to some with the previous wording that said effectively "plot y vs x."
+I should probably add an example showing the point of drawing a few dots first to get a feel for how the curve will look.
+It is clear that students are not used to sketching curves.